What would happen if everyone went vegan?

 In other words, having enough to eat is as much about politics and big business as it is about dietary choices, so there’s nothing to say that hunger would be a thing of the past in a vegan world.

 If we no longer bred farm animals, what would happen?
 Would they become extinct?
 Would they overrun the planet?

 Billions of farm animals would no longer be destined for our dinner plates and if we couldn’t return them to the wild, they might be slaughtered, abandoned, or taken care of in sanctuaries.
 Or, more realistically, farmers might slow down breeding as demand for meat falls.

-It’s worth noting that not all animals could simply “go free”.
+It’s worth noting that not all livestock could simply ‘go free’.
 Some farm breeds, such as broiler chickens, are now so far removed from their ancestors that they couldn’t survive in the wild.
-Others, like pigs and sheep, could feasibly return to woodlands and grazing pastures and find their own natural population levels.
+Others, like pigs and sheep, could feasibly return to woodlands and grazing pastures, and find their own natural population levels.